letsencrypt/acme-spec/draft-barnes-acme.md

 # Acknowledgements

+In addition to the editors listed on the front page, this document has benefited from contributions from a broad set of contributors, all the way back to its inception.

+* Peter Eckersley, EFF
+* Eric Rescorla, Mozilla
+* Seth Schoen, EFF
+* Alex Halderman, University of Michigan
+* Martin Thomson, Mozilla
+* Jakub Warmuz

 This document draws on many concepts established by Eric Rescorla's "Automated Certificate Issuance Protocol" draft.
 Martin Thomson provided helpful guidance